jpilorget/troll-communities/checklist.md

 ## Develop auxiliary metrics for troll detection
 1. Clustering: k-means vs. DBSCAN
-2. Sentiment analysis (Naïve Bayes and Maximum Entropy)
-3. Tightely and loosely clustered tweets.
+2. Tightely and loosely clustered tweets.
 How to detect them:

 * Malicious accounts are likely newer than the average account.
 * They follow way more people than they have followers.